UkiDLucas/MarketIndicators.jl/README.md

 The dates in the spreadsheets, especially these that are entered by hand, have a maddening array of possible formats.

-The task of getting all the dates to the same format is crucial and it is best done with the spreadsheet, not code.
+The task of getting all the dates to the same format is crucial and it is done fastest with the spreadsheet.

+The date format **I chose** is "1950-05-31", or (yy-mm-dd) as it is **less error prone, logical, and easily sortable**.

+$Dates.Date("1950-05-31", date_format) # results in "1950-05-31"$

-The date format I chose is "Aug 31, 1950" (u d, y) as this is a standard in USA and is good input to Julia's [Date](https://docs.julialang.org/en/v1/stdlib/Dates/) parser:
+Alternatively, you can choose "Aug 31, 1950" (u d, y) as this is a standard in USA.

-The "u d, y" stands for:
+Explanation of terms:
 - u: 3 letter abbreviation of the month in English
 - d: 1 or 2 digit day of the month
 - y: 4 digit year